Deepak-Venkateshvaran/portfolio/_pages/publications.md

 <img src="https://deepak-venkateshvaran.github.io/portfolio/images/nature-screenshot.png" width="200" height="260"> <img src="https://deepak-venkateshvaran.github.io/portfolio/images/nature-electronics-cover.png" width="200" height="259"> <img src="https://deepak-venkateshvaran.github.io/portfolio/images/nature-communications-screenshot.png" width="200" height="260"> <img src="https://deepak-venkateshvaran.github.io/portfolio/images/AEM-cover.jpeg" width="200" height="260">

 I have worked primarily in three research areas of experimental physics over my career till date;
 Thermoelectrics, Spintronics, and Nanomechanics.
+In no chronological order, below are my top publications in these areas, together with a brief summary of what was achieved.

-In no chronological order, below are my top publications together with a brief summary of what we achieved in them.
+These are the papers in which I played a major role, i.e., architecting the story, doing the experiments, writing the papers, and more recently, co-ordinating with publishing editors.
+This list does not contain papers in which I was co-author for minimal involvement.
+My [Google Scholar](https://scholar.google.co.uk/citations?user=otuUyXIAAAAJ&hl=en) profile documents my complete list of publications.

 ## Thermoelectrics